scuzzydude/asimov/asimov.md

 "I'm not food," Tot said.

-> "It speaks our words," said a girls voice, "Big Mama!
-Big Mama!\
+"It speaks our words," said a girls voice, "Big Mama!
+Big Mama!"

-> Tot tried to turn over, but somebody kicked him in the head.
+Tot tried to turn over, but somebody kicked him in the head.

->
-> "Stop it!
-Stop it!"\
+"Stop it!
+Stop it!"

-> A voice he knew, Little Mama's voice.
+A voice he knew, Little Mama's voice.

 "Stay away, we claim the heart and liver," said a man's voice.
 "My third daughter threw the stone that downed the monster."